angusrush/angusrush.github.io/_posts/2021-05-03-first-post.markdown

 This blog will be dedicated to whatever I feel like writing about on any given week.
-This will likely be some combination of research notes, musings on category theory and physics, and even some more far out stuff, like baking or cooking.
+This will likely be some combination of research notes, musings on category theory (especially basic category theory) and physics, and even some more far out stuff, like baking or cooking.
 The emphasis will be on quantity over quality---I want to write something at least every other week, no matter how small.
 Any research notes I write will probably be incomprehensible to anyone other than me and (if I'm having a good day) my advisor.

 My research is, broadly speaking, about homotopy theory, more specifically higher category theory.
 For tax purposes, that makes me a topologist, although